 CAKER COUPLES: Sarah and Joshua

 These two are the definition of a power couple.
 Together they opened SALA, a new concept gym in the heart of Ponsonby, and also managed to plan a beautiful wedding at the same time.
 Us Caker gals love going to HIIT Pilates there every Wednesday morning, the space is amazing and the classes are so unique.
-Sarah preaches balance and as a cake shop, we are all about that.
+Sarah preaches balance and we are all about that.
 Read more about them below…

 Age and occupation of you and your partner: I'm 31 and proud owner of SALA and Joshua is 34 and a delivery director at AKQA.